NCAR/esds/_sources/posts/2021/geocat-comp-tutorial.md.txt

 tags: python-tutorial-series
 ---

-# GeoCAT-Viz Tutorial
+# GeoCAT-Comp Tutorial

 The NCAR/UCAR virtual Python Tutorial Seminar Series continues highlighting the functionality developed by NCAR's GeoCAT team with `GeoCAT-comp` on **September 8th at 1 PM Mountain Daylight Time** led by Alea Kootz.

-The content for the GeoCAT-Viz tutorial is hosted on Alea's [GeoCAT-COMP Tutorial Repository](https://github.com/pilotchute/geocat_comp_tutorial).
+The content for the GeoCAT-Viz tutorial is hosted on Alea's [GeoCAT-Comp Tutorial Repository](https://github.com/pilotchute/geocat_comp_tutorial).

 ## Preparation